m-jmc/Patient-Cost-and-High-Value-Healthcare/README.md

-Focusing in on the top 5 features (for brevity), Violin plots show the distribution of episode spending between high-value, and non-high value providers (FH spending shown in blue).
+Focusing in on the top 5 features (for brevity), Violin plots show the distribution of episode spending between high-value, and non-high value providers ([Hospital A] spending shown in blue).

 ![](Patient-Cost-and-High-Value-Healthcare_files/figure-html/unnamed-chunk-20-1.png)<!-- -->